insin/newforms/README.rst

 Quick Guide
 ===========

-Here's a quick guide to getting started with using a newforms Form:

 * Form constructors are created using ``forms.Form.extend()``.

   This takes an ``Object`` argument defining form fields and any other